Alex Bent: Early life

 Bent was born January 31, 1993, in Oakland, California.
-When Bent turned 11 years of age, he asked his father to assemble his old drum kit.
+When he turned 11 years of age, he asked his father to assemble his old drum kit.
 After teaching himself how to perform percussion for just over one year, he competed in drum competitions and auditioned for various musical ensembles.

 When Bent turned 15, he performed with Marching Band, Concert Band, Jazz Band, Modesto Junior College Jazz Band in addition to other local musical groups.
 Within the next 3 years, he participated in the Guitar Center Drum Off making it to Regional Finals.

-Musical career

-Early career
+Career

 In 2011, Bent joined Arkaik, touring with Decrepit Birth and Hatriot in 2012 and becoming a settled member of Brain Drill and Dragonlord in 2015.

-Battlecross and Testament

 In April 2015, American blue collar metal band Battlecross employed Bent for their "Summer of Doom Tour" with Crowbar and Lord Dying.
 Later that year, Bent filled in for Gene Hoglan of Testament.

-Trivium

 At the recommendation of producer Mark Lewis, Trivium had Bent audition for the role as their new drummer, replacing former drummer Paul Wandtke.
 In January 2017, Trivium confirmed Bent as their drummer for their February 2017 European tour with Sikth and Shvpes.
+Bent played with Trivium for nine years, leaving the band on October 3, 2025.